|

 new and purpose built cottage hospital in the town.
 The landscape and situation adding to the restful design, this opened in 1903 and the hospital could provide care for some twelve patients from Woburn and the surrounding parishes.
 A small building at the back housed the horse drawn ambulance, later replaced by a motorised example.

 A visitors book recorded the many people who came to view the new hospital and amongst the signatures was that of Edith Cavell, in November, 1909.
 During World War One the hospital became part of the Military Hospital at Woburn Abbey and although now aged nearly fifty, Mary began to devote herself fully to the call of nursing.
-Then in 1917 she assumed the more responsible post of surgeon’s assistant and by 1920, when the last of the patients had been discharged and the Abbey Hospital closed, some 2453 battlefield casualties had been treated.
+Then in 1917 she assumed the more responsible post of surgeons assistant and by 1920, when the last of the patients had been discharged and the Abbey Hospital closed, some 2453 battlefield casualties had been treated. |

 The converted out buildings of Battlesden House, which became a rest home for 'war weary' nurses during 'World War One.

-As well as the casualties the carers were also looked after and Battlesden House served as a free ‘holiday home’ for war weary nurses.
+As well as the casualties the carers were also looked after and Battlesden House served as a free holiday home for war weary nurses.
 After the war the Woburn Cottage Hospital became the Woburn Surgical Hospital in 1920 and here Mary continued her nursing career for many years.

-Soon after this the Woburn Hospital closed it’s doors for good but even before her death Mary had learnt that the Duke no longer had the financial resource to keep the facility open.
+Yet another of Marys interests was aviation and having learnt to fly her own small aircraft, on September 9th., 1931, she piloted herself from Woburn to open the worlds first All Womens Flying Meeting at Sywell.
+Then, on March 22nd., 1937 at the age of 71 she took off from Woburn Park and was never seen again.
+Her flight had been to view the extensive flooding in the Fens but although no body was ever recovered, the four struts between the wings were washed up at four different places on the East Coast and identified by her ground engineer.
+Soon after this the Woburn Hospital closed its doors for good but even before her death Mary had learnt that the Duke no longer had the financial resource to keep the facility open.
 Instead Duke Herbrand reopened the premises as a private nursing home and renamed it Marylands.
 When war began in 1939, one hundred expectant mothers arrived for a week and were then transferred to Battlesden whilst the P.I.D., as a branch of the Foreign Office, took over Marylands.
 They returned to London in 1940 and the premises became a centre for the printing of forged documents and leaflets and before and after D Day, a dissident German army newspaper.
 After the war Marylands was used by Cranfield Institute as an annex for some of their students, until being purchased - together with the fifteen acres of land - by the Bedfordshire County Council, in 1967.
-Today the premises remain as a fine residential adult education centre, conducting an important role in conjunction with the Open University in Milton Keynes.
+Today the premises remain as a fine residential adult education centre, conducting an important role in conjunction with the Open University in Milton Keynes. |

 The Duchess of Beford developed a passion for flying and she kept two biplanes in her private hanger in the grounds of Woburn Abbey.